nf-core/tfactivity/docs/output.md

 ### Prepare genome

+This step prepares essential reference assets used throughout the workflow, ensuring all downstream analyses have access to properly formatted and indexed reference data.
+The pipeline handles both compressed and uncompressed input formats seamlessly.

-This step prepares reference assets used throughout the workflow.
-If compressed inputs are provided, the reference FASTA and GTF are transparently decompressed to standard formats.
-From the GTF, the pipeline derives a mapping between stable gene identifiers and gene symbols, as well as gene/transcript length tables needed for downstream quantification and normalization.
-The reference FASTA is indexed to obtain chromosome sizes and enable efficient random access for subsequent tools.
-The directories below capture these artifacts in a structured layout similar in spirit to other nf-core workflows.
+If compressed inputs are provided (`.fa.gz`, `.gtf.gz`), the reference FASTA and GTF files are transparently decompressed to standard formats for compatibility with downstream tools.
+From the GTF annotation file, the pipeline extracts critical information including a comprehensive mapping between stable gene identifiers and gene symbols, as well as detailed gene and transcript length tables that are essential for accurate quantification and normalization in expression analyses.

+The reference FASTA genome file is indexed using SAMtools to obtain chromosome sizes and enable efficient random access for subsequent genomic tools.
+This indexing step is crucial for tools like STARE that need to access genomic sequences rapidly during transcription factor binding site analysis.

+The structured output layout follows nf-core conventions, making it easy to locate and reuse reference files across different pipeline runs.

 <details markdown="1">
 <summary>Output files</summary>